MadelineCoert/madelinecoert.github.io/README.md

 # madelinecoert.github.io
-# Madeline Coert – Data Analyst
+# Madeline Coert – Junior Data Analyst

 Welcome to my data analytics portfolio.
 I am a Brisbane-based aspiring data analyst with a strong interest in turning raw data into actionable insights.
 My work focuses on applied statistical analysis, effective data visualisation and clear communication of results.
 I primarily use R, Python and SQL to explore real-world datasets and develop practical business recommendations.